-You can do a quick check-up and learn how much underinsured motor coverage is listed on your policy.
-Find your declaration page to your automobile insurance policy, or, if you drive more than one vehicle in your household, find the declaration pages to all your vehicles.
+I strongly advise you to do a quick check-up and learn how much underinsured motor coverage is listed on your policy.
+Find the declaration page to your automobile insurance policy, or, if you drive more than one vehicle in your household, find the declaration pages to all your vehicles.
 Look at the declaration page to see what coverage you bought and paid for, and how much insurance coverage your money purchased for you.
 I strongly recommend purchasing no less than $100,000 of underinsured motorist coverage.
 Purchase at least $50,000 in underinsured motorist coverage if that is what your budget allows, but make the purchase.
 Of course, discuss your insurance needs with a trusted insurance agent before making your purchasing decisions to see how much underinsured motorist coverage is right for you and your family.
 Underinsured coverage is not extraordinarily expensive and is well worth the money when you, or a family member, experience the unexpected injury.

 Call me if you have questions, or need help understanding the coverages under your policy.
 Underinsured motorist coverage can make a huge difference in protecting you and your family.
 Click Here To Schedule Your Free Consultation